kl3sk/CommandSchedulerBundle/README.md

 Check new URL /command-scheduler/list

 ## Features

+### New in Version 6:
+- Ensure that the log file reside in the log directory and finish with a ".log" extension

 ### New in Version 5:
 - Add command to disable commands (by name or all).
 Useful for staging environments